David Gormley

-David Gormley (born 10 May 1988) is a Scottish footballer and previous manager of West of Scotland Football League side Kilwinning Rangers.
-He has previously played senior football for Ayr United, Alloa Athletic, Clyde and also played on loan at both Albion Rovers and Elgin City.
+David Gormley (born 10 May 1988) is a Scottish footballer and former manager of West of Scotland Football League side Thorniewood United, having previously managed Kilwinning Rangers.
+He has played senior football for Ayr United, Alloa Athletic, Clyde and also played on loan at both Albion Rovers and Elgin City.

 Career

 Motherwell

 Gormley began his career with Motherwell at under-14 level and progressed through the ranks until his departure in 2007, aged 19.

 Glenafton Athletic

 After his release from Motherwell in the summer of 2007 without making a first team appearance, he was signed by Junior side Glenafton Athletic by then manager Gordon Dalziel.

 Ayr United

 Gormley stepped up to the Scottish Football League in the summer of 2008 with Ayr United, for a £1750 transfer fee.
 Gormley became a real fans' favourite at Somerset Park, and he scored the winning goal as a substitute for Ayr against Raith Rovers at Stark's Park in March 2009, in a match that gave Ayr an advantage in the Second Division title race, which Raith eventually won.

 After a spell on the sidelines, Gormley was loaned out to Albion Rovers on a short-term deal in November 2009 and was then released by Ayr after this period expired.